Year of Call

 Uddin v Uddin [2022] EWFC 75: Joseph acted for the intervenors in matrimonial finance proceedings, successfully defending the trust claims brought against them in a five-day trial.

 T v H: a possession claim following succession to a secure tenancy.
-Currently defending on reasonableness and public law grounds for unlawful interference with the right to buy; disability discrimination; and convention rights in article 8 and protocol 1 article 1.
+Defended on reasonableness and public law grounds for unlawful interference with the right to buy; disability discrimination; and convention rights in article 8 and protocol 1 article 1.
+The case settled with the client successfully exercising the right to buy.

 O v B: a 1-day committal trial in the County Court successfully proving 36 breaches of an injunction.